-Overall, debt dilution remains an important driver of bond prices, though its effects are dampened under downward-sloping demand.
-This is because market-based discipline curbs future bond issuance-especially in periods of high default risk-which mitigates dilution.
+Overall, debt dilution remains an important driver of bond prices, though its effects are dampened under downward-sloping demand due to market-based discipline, which curbs future issuance in high-risk periods.
 As we show next, this distinction has important implications for the design of fiscal rules aimed at reducing default risk.